-Any time I smell or taste peppermint it reminds me of joyous Christmas mornings and softly falling snow.
-So, whenever I'm feeling nostalgic, I like to whip up a peppermint flavored recipe to bring back happy holiday memories.
+Peppermint always reminds me of fond holiday memories from my childhood.
+So, whenever I'm feeling nostalgic, I like to whip up a peppermint flavored recipe to bring back happy Christmas memories.

 Ingredients